 The Water District works to flush fire hydrants within the Distribution system based off a Mass DEP recommendation to conduct system flushing twice per year.
 The purpose of hydrant flushing is to clean the debris that builds up inside the water mains out and increase water quality.
 The District utilizes a hydrant-flushing program known as Uni-directional Flushing (UDF).
-Uni-directional Flushing is a hydrant flushing method that requires isolation of sections of the distribution system to increase pressure and volume, scouring the debris and build up inside the water mains out.
+Uni-directional Flushing is a hydrant flushing method that requires isolation of sections of the distribution system to increase pressure and volume, scouring the debris and build up inside the water mains, flushing them out.
 This method enhances water quality, maintains chlorine residuals throughout the distribution system and verifies proper operation of hydrants and valves.
-In 2019, the District Staff worked with the District Engineer to update the UDF program to ensure that the flushing is conducted based off the direction of flow changing now that the water is supplied by the City of Worcester.
-Due to ongoing drought conditions during the summer of 2020, the District was only able to complete the spring portion of the flushing program.
-Unidirectional flushing is planned for spring of 2021.
+During 2021 a Uni-directional flush was completed in both the spring and fall months.
+Uni-directional flushing is planned if not already completed for spring of 2022.